code-423n4/docs/awarding/judging-criteria/severity-categorization.md

 Where **assets** refer to funds, NFTs, data, authorization, and any information intended to be private or confidential:

-* **QA (Quality Assurance)** Includes **Low risk** (e.g. assets are not at risk: state handling, function incorrect as to spec, issues with comments) and **Governance** (centralization risks, admin privileges).
+* **QA (Quality Assurance)** Includes **Low risk** (e.g. assets are not at risk: state handling, function incorrect as to spec, issues with comments) and **Governance/Centralization risk** (including admin privileges).
 Excludes Gas optimizations, which are submitted and judged separately.
 Non-critical issues (code style, clarity, syntax, versioning, off-chain monitoring (events, etc) are discouraged.
 * **2 — Med:** Assets not at direct risk, but the function of the protocol or its availability could be impacted, or leak value with a hypothetical attack path with stated assumptions, but external requirements.
 * **3 — High:** Assets can be stolen/lost/compromised directly (or indirectly if there is a valid attack path that does not have hand-wavy hypotheticals).